bluekeyes/go-gitdiff/README.md

 ## Development Status

-Mostly complete.
-API changes are possible, particularly for patch application, but I expect the parsing interface and types to remain stable.
+The parsing API and types are complete and I expect will remain stable.
+As of March 2022, I am refactoring the apply API to address existing issues and to support non-strict application.
+Version 0.6.1 is the last release using the old API and the `master` branch may contain breaking changes.
+Please use a release version to avoid surprises.

-Patch parsing and strict application are well-covered by unit tests and the library is used in a production application that parses and applies thousands of patches every day, but the space of all possible patches is large, so there are likely undiscovered bugs.
+Parsing and strict application are well-covered by unit tests and the library is used in a production application that parses and applies thousands of patches every day.
+However, the space of all possible patches is large, so there are likely undiscovered bugs.

 The parsing code has also had a modest amount of fuzz testing.
-I hope to continue this testing in the future.

 ## Why another git/unified diff parser?